 Meanwhile Jason and the rest of his company were finishing a discussion beside the Argo.
 “Often words can accomplish what force of arms cannot,” concluded Jason.
 “I will go into Colchis with just a few of you, while the rest of you remain here.
 Hopefully I can convince the king to part with the Golden Fleece peacefully.”
 He chose those few who should accompany him, and the party departed.

 The little delegation from the Argo had no inkling of the splendor which awaited them.
-Unusually for a barbarian, King Aeëtes enjoyed divine favor; he was in fact a great favorite of the tireless builder Hephaestus, whose work provided his only respite from his all-consuming love for Aphrodite.
+Unusually for a barbarian, King Aeëtes enjoyed a measure of divine favor; he was in fact a favorite of the tireless builder Hephaestus, whose work provided his only respite from his all-consuming love for Aphrodite.
 The stately gates and columns of the palace of Colchis were made of purest bronze, and in the courtyard were four fountains which flowed ceaselessly: one gushing milk, one wine, one fragrant oil, and one cool clear water.
 The king greeted the wanderers as such distinguished guests deserved to be welcomed, with great ceremony there in the courtyard before his assembled ministers and courtiers.

 While the company mingled and filled their cups with wine direct from the fountain, Eros crept along the balcony above them.
 Spotting Medea amidst the crowd, he notched an arrow to his bow and let fly.
 His aim was true.

 But Eros’s arrows were not like the deadly ones of Heracles.
 Medea felt nothing at all when this one struck her — until, the next time her glance fell upon Jason, she was filled with a longing that was like nothing she had ever experienced.
 Giggling to himself, knowing he had succeeded once more in sowing chaos in the lives of mortals, Eros flew back to Mount Olympus to collect his bauble.